New LA District Attorney George Gascon Promises to Re-Open Thousands of Old CasesPublished on December 9, 2020

-Our team of Los Angeles criminal appeals attorneys looks forward to seeing how leaders like Ms. Venkataramanan, her peers, and other scholarship applicants will preserve the values of the Constitution and support human rights in coming years.
+Javier will be attending the University of Georgia in Athens in the fall, and our team of Los Angeles criminal appeals attorneys looks forward to seeing how leaders like him will preserve and advance the values of the Constitution and support human rights in coming years.
 We firmly believe that the future of America will be built by compassionate individuals and civil rights leaders.

 The Spolin Law P.C.
 Civil Rights and Criminal Law Scholarship aims to encourage students from different fields to apply.

 El Cliente Celebra su Libertad junto a sus Abogados Después de que su Condena a Cadena Perpetua Fuera AnuladaPublished on October 9, 2020